ToxicDonkeyButts/fifth-equilux/Classes/Cleric.md

 #### Preparing and Casting Spells

 The Cleric table shows how many spell slots you have to cast your cleric spells of 1st level and higher.
 To cast one of these spells, you must expend a slot of the spell's level or higher.
-You regain all expended spell slots when you finish a long rest.
+You regain all expended spell slots when you finish a rest.

 You prepare the list of cleric spells that are available for you to cast, choosing from the cleric spell list.
 When you do so, choose a number of cleric spells equal to your Wisdom modifier + your cleric level (minimum of one spell).
 The spells must be of a level for which you have spell slots.

 For example, if you are a 3rd-level cleric, you have four 1st-level and two 2nd-level spell slots.
 With a Wisdom of 16, your list of prepared spells can include six spells of 1st or 2nd level, in any combination.
 If you prepare the 1st-level spell *cure wounds*, you can cast it using a 1st-level or 2nd-level slot.
 Casting the spell doesn't remove it from your list of prepared spells.

-You can change your list of prepared spells when you finish a long rest.
+You can change your list of prepared spells when you finish a rest.
 Preparing a new list of cleric spells requires time spent in prayer and meditation: at least 1 minute per spell level for each spell on your list.

 #### Spellcasting Ability